gamesfortrees/ecosia-board-game/docs/_includes/components.md

    1. You can choose trees from different nurseries connected to the deforested area to fulfill the planting requirement.
    1. If you do not have enough trees to plant, you also cannot proceed with reforestation.

-🌅If using Catan components, we recommend making “Stone” resource cards as “Reforestation”.

-*📚 To reforest areas that have scarce rains, we use the Half Moon technique, where we dig half moon shaped holes and plant the trees inside it so that more water is retained when it does rain.*
+> *📚 To reforest areas that have scarce rains, we use the Half Moon technique, where we dig half moon shaped holes and plant the trees inside it so that more water is retained when it does rain.*